What are zimmer frames and rollators?

 Folding walking frames without wheels can be packed into the boot of a car, or tucked into the corner of a room when not in use (potentially useful in homes with less space).
 However, because these walking frames have several joints, they may not feel quite as sturdy as non-folding ones.

-These walking frames have wheels only on the two front legs – the back legs have rubber feet.
+These walking frames are very similar to a Zimmer, but they have wheels on the two front legs – the back legs have rubber feet.
 They’re used by lifting the two back feet clear of the ground as you move forward, requiring less arm strength than a non-wheeled walker, where the whole frame has to be lifted up.
 The back legs act as a brake when your weight bears down through the frame.

 This type of wheeled walker tends to be suited to use around the home.
 They come in a variety of widths, and folding versions are available, too.